codacy/docs/docs/organizations/managing-security-and-risk.md

 ### Top 10 high-risk repositories

-The **Top 10 high-risk repositories** panel displays the repositories with the highest number of open findings, ordered by severity.
+The **Top 10 high-risk repositories** list shows the repositories with the highest number of open findings, ordered by severity.

 !!! note
     This panel may list less than ten repositories if there are fewer than ten repositories with open findings in the organization or if less than ten repositories are selected in the dropdown filter.